Roberts-sw/RX-target-board-GCC/RTK5RX65Ndemo06/programming_features.md

 ```

 **iopin.c**:
+- various 'private' precompiler-macros that gef '#undef'-ed at the end of
+  the source file so they are unknown outside the source file.
+  The term **private** is being used for things that remain inside this
+  source file.
+- a 'protected' IOPORT-array of constant values that holds bits for
+  register offset inside the 'IO_'-structure as well as lsb bit-offsets
+  of the pin inside the elements of 'IO_'.
+  The term **protected** in this case only means that the name isn't exported
+  within the header file, an `extern ...` could be used in a source file that
+  knows of the existence and needs access.
+- a 'public' ICPIN-array of constant values that holds the chip's pin numbers
+  for each of the IO-pins of the chip.
+  The term **public** means that the header declares the array, so it is
+  accessible by a source file directly or indirectly including the header file.
-- multi-purpose protection macro, for 'void' and 'int' functions, to
+- multi-purpose protection macro, for 'void' and non-void functions, to
-  return if the parameter for the iopin passed an invalid number:
+  return  a value or nothing if the parameter for the iopin passed an invalid
+  number:
-  - `#define PROTECT	if(_isiopin(iopin) ) ; else return`:
+  - `#define PROTECT	if(_isiopin(iopin) ) ; else return`
-    can be used with ';' or value and ';' to reaturn from the routine.
 - macro's to determine port and bit numbers using the enum defined above
-  and an array of constant values:
+  and IOPORT[]:
   - `#define portbit_(iopin)    (!iopin ?
 3 : IOPORT[iopin]& 7)`
   - `#define portnr_(iopin)     (!iopin ?
 18: IOPORT[iopin]>>4)`
 - definition of an input-only pin to test against for IO-functions: